 As also reported by News 12 The Bronx, in a joint statement condemning the incident issued on Oct.
 8 by the NY Democratic delegation, and shared by Manhattan Congressman Jerry Nadler, the delegation recognized each person’s right to free speech, but added, “When protests become violent, with actions that cross the line into acts of vandalism, they are no longer protests; they become crimes.
 These acts of intimidation are unacceptable and will not be tolerated.”

 The group also said that it was not the first time Espaillat’s offices had been targeted.
 The full statement is attached above.
-Norwood News has asked both the congressman and the NYPD for more details of other incidents when the congressman’s offices were vandalized, and will share any updates we receive.
+Norwood News has asked both the congressman and the NYPD for the details of other incidents when the congressman’s offices were vandalized, and will share any updates we receive.
 We’ve also asked the congressman for comment on the latest incident.

-An occupied NYPD patrol unit was seen parked a few doors down from the office.
+An occupied NYPD patrol unit was also seen parked a few doors down from the office.
 Norwood News spoke to one employee, who was possibly Middle Eastern, at a deli opposite Espaillat’s office and asked if he had seen the vandalism take place.
 He said he had not, adding nonetheless, “About four days ago, I seen some people supporting Palestine with I don’t know the name?”
 We asked if he meant flags and he said he did.
 “Yeah, everybody with the flags,” he said.

-The employee went on to say that the protestors continued protesting at the office from sometime in the afternoon on the day in question until after 8 p.m. that night, and then they left.
+The employee went on to say that the protestors continued protesting at the office from sometime in the afternoon on the day in question until after 8 p.m. that night, and then left.

 He said when he woke up the next day, people were already cleaning off the paint from the office front and he didn’t know what words, if any, had been painted on it as most of it had been removed.
 Asked if it was the first time he had seen the congressman’s office vandalized, the employee said, “This is the first month for me in this area, you know?
 I don’t know what’s going on.”